Colin Egar: Allegations of a conspiracy

 Sections of the cricket community believed that Meckiff was no-balled to prove that Australia was serious about dealing with the wave of complaints regarding suspected throwing in the 1950s and 1960s.
 A dinner hosted by board member Don Bradman in January 1963 for visiting state captains was later cited to suggest that Meckiff may have been a sacrificial offering.
-At the dinner, Bradman had showed film of Meckiff among others, which purportedly depicted incriminating actions.
+At the dinner, Bradman had shown film of Meckiff among others, which purportedly depicted incriminating actions.
 This indicated Bradman's doubts over Meckiff's legitimacy, yet Bradman was one of the selectors who oversaw Meckiff's inclusion.

 Many members of the Australian media alleged a conspiracy against Meckiff, using words such as "the whole affair smacks of a set-up", "obvious fall-guy", and "sacrificial goat".
 Several called for Bradman and his colleagues to resign.
 Cricketer-turned-journalist Dick Whitington cited the fact that Egar and Bradman had travelled from Adelaide to the Brisbane Test together as evidence of a plot.
 Gibbs later claimed that the selection of an extra bowler for the match hinted at fears that Meckiff would not be able to bowl.
 Alan Connolly remained adamant that his teammate's action was legitimate and implied a conspiracy, saying "I wasn't amazed [by Egar's call]...There was a good reason for that which I can't disclose and won't disclose."
 Tom Veivers, who made his Test debut for Australia in Meckiff's last match, hinted at the same.
 He recalled that Rowan had said "It's going to be a very interesting game" at the pre-match function.
 For his part, Egar always denied any conspiracy had occurred or that he agreed to a premeditated course of events against Meckiff.

 Egar stood in all five Tests as well as four of South Australia's home matches during 1963–64.
 The following season, he stood in Australia's only Test against Pakistan and four matches at Adelaide Oval.